Shap Abbey

 By the late 17th century, Keld Chapel had become a private home.
 It was repaired in the 19th century and used to house labourers working on the nearby railway.

-If you are looking for a holiday cottage with access to Shap Abbey and Keld Chapel, enquire here.
+If you are looking for a Grange-over-Sands holiday cottage with access to Shap Abbey and Keld Chapel, enquire here.

 We invite you to stay at Lothlorien